Silas Chandler: Civil War

 Silas was with Benjamin Chandler when he was a part of a detached escort of guards for Confederate President Jefferson Davis when Davis fled Richmond, Virginia.
-On May 7, 1865, Chandler was a part of that escort which was ordered to disband in order for Davis' escort to be less conspicuous as secrecy became paramount due to the collapse of the Confederacy.
+On May 7, 1865, Chandler was a part of that escort which was ordered to disband in order for Davis's escort to be less conspicuous as secrecy became paramount due to the collapse of the Confederacy.
 Some in the Chandler family later claimed that Silas's service showed his loyalty to the white members of the family, although, others point to his desire to keep in touch with his wife and the birth of his first son, William Henry, during the war as the cause of his loyalty.

 After the war

 Silas returned to West Point after the war.
 Silas and Lucy had 12 children, of whom 8 survived childhood: William Henry, Clarence Rufus, Charlie, Robert E., George, Mamie, Willie B., and Sarah.
 He continued to work as a carpenter and taught the trade to his sons.
 His family contributed to the building of many homes, churches, banks, and other buildings in the town and throughout the state.
 In 1868, Silas and other freedmen founded Mount Hermon Baptist Church on land purchased by Silas and his wife Lucy adjacent to his home.
 Silas purchased and donated the land.
 (Note: Some believed that this land was given to Silas by his former owners, although this story has been disproved, see Serwer 2016) Silas Chandler applied for a pension in 1916 which depicts him as a servant rather than a soldier.
 Andrew Chandler appeared as witness in support of the claim for pension.
 Silas died in September, 1919, at age 82.
 His former masters Benjamin and Andrew died in 1909 and 1920 respectively.